Conference 2026

 This webinar will explore the impact of UK policy on oil and gas and what limiting domestic production means for the supply chain, local content, and long-term resilience.
 It will also examine how global events, including ongoing instability in the Middle East, are influencing risk, investment decisions, and project delivery.

-Panelists will discuss the growing tension between energy security and the energy transition, alongside the challenges of managing increasingly complex and globally exposed supply chains.
+Panellists will discuss the growing tension between energy security and the energy transition, as well as the challenges of managing increasingly complex and globally exposed supply chains.
 What are the risks around reliance on overseas suppliers, particularly China, and where should the industry draw the line?

 The session will also address how risk is being allocated across contracts, insurance and financing, and whether the current model is sustainable.
 It will also explore which challenges require a coordinated industry response and how organisations can work together more effectively to address them.